mikedef/CarND-Extended-Kalman-Filter/README.md

 Please (do your best to) stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).

 ## Accuracy

-The output coordinates px, py, vx, vy must have an RMSE <= [.11, .11, 0.52, 0.52] when using the input file provided.
+#### The output coordinates px, py, vx, vy must have an RMSE <= [.11, .11, 0.52, 0.52] when using the input file provided.
 ![alt text](EKF_RadarPlusLidar_ZoomedOut.png)

+The accuracy for px,py,vx,vy respectivily are as shown in the above image of 0.097,0.085,0.451,0.44.
+This is less than the required accuracy foe the EKF algorithm.

 ## Follows the Correct Algorithm
 #### Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.
+The standard Kalman and Extended Kalman filter implimentations can be found in the following files of [kalman_filter.cpp](https://github.com/mikedef/CarND-Extended-Kalman-Filter/tree/master/src) and [FusionEKF.cpp](https://github.com/mikedef/CarND-Extended-Kalman-Filter/tree/master/src).

 #### Kalman Filter algorithm handles the first measurements appropriately.

+The first measurements are handled in FusionEKF.cpp.
+The program is robust enough to take in either a Laser or Radar measurement first and then initialize the EKF approriatly.

 #### Kalman Filter algorithm first predicts then updates.

+In FusionEKF I first predict the state of the vehicle, then I update the state based on the incoming Laser or Radar measuremtents.

 #### Kalman Filter can handle radar and lidar measurements.

+The EKF can handle both Radar and Lidar measurements.
+Essentially this is handled by either sending the Lidar measurements directily to a Kalman filter, or sending the Radar measurements to an EKF after converting the coordinats from polar to cartiesion.